micahflee/porcupine/README.md

 Dependencies: `sudo apt install python3-gi python3-pyperclip`

-Porcupine isn't packaged yet, but you can install it with `install.sh`.
-This just copies the porcupine files into your file structure and then sets it as your default browser.
+Porcupine isn't packaged yet, but you can install it with `sudo ./install.sh`.
+If you're running Subgraph OS, use `./install.sh --subgraph` instead.